sauravbhattacharya001/FeedReader/README.md

 # FeedReader
 An RSS Feed Reader for most read Reuters feeds.
+Updated to Swift 3.

 ### To run the app: